mattheww/gomill/gomill_docs/mcts_tuner.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 A Parameter definition has the same syntax as a Python function call:
 :samp:`Parameter({arguments})`.
-Apart from :setting:`!code`, the arguments
+Apart from :mc-setting:`!code`, the arguments
 should be specified using keyword form (see :ref:`sample_mcts_control_file`).

-All parameters other than :setting:`format` are required.
+All parameters other than :mc-setting:`format` are required.

 The parameters are:

-.. setting:: code
+.. mc-setting:: code

   Identifier

   A short string used to identify the parameter.
-This is used in error messages, and in the default for :setting:`format`.
+This is used in error messages, and in the default for :mc-setting:`format`.

-.. setting:: scale
+.. mc-setting:: scale

   Python function